Capstone-Projecto/main-growthy/README.md

 **Response :**

-> Status Code : 200 (OK)
+- Status Code : 200 (OK)
-> Body		      :
+- Body		      :
   - message : Success message
   - data    : Array of disease objects containing information about each disease.
-The 'createdAt' and 'updatedAt' fields are excluded.
+The `createdAt` and `updatedAt` fields are excluded.

 **Error Response :**